 Existing literature suggests linkages between violence in television and games and aggressive behavior.
 Less is known about how this extends to new media, especially the Internet; and also whether this extends beyond aggressive attitudes and behaviors to more serious forms of violence.
-The Growing up with Media study is a longitudinal survey of almost 1600 youth between the ages of 10 and 15 years and their caregivers.
+To address this gap, Growing up with Media, a longitudinal survey of almost 1,600 youth between the ages of 10 and 15 years and their caregivers, began in 2006.
 Participants were randomly recruited from the Harris Panel OnLine (HPOL).
-Youth and parents were surveyed once a year for three years (also referred to as waves) from 2006-2008.
-The resulting data provides a look into how exposure to violent media is related to externalizing behaviors, including seriously violent behavior, over time.
-They also provide national estimates of online experiences, including cyberbullying and unwanted sexual experiences.
+Youth and parents were surveyed once a year for three years (also referred to as waves) through 2008.
+The resulting data provides a look into how exposure to violent media is related to externalizing behaviors, including seriously violent, delinquent, and aggressive behavior over time.
+National estimates of online experiences, including cyberbullying and unwanted sexual experiences, are also provided.
 This project was conducted in collaboration with the Centers for Disease Control and Prevention and Johns Hopkins School of Public Health.
 Data were collected by Harris Interactive.